 - (a).
-Sales: The property is sold - (b).Change of Status: The Owner's status changes from that of owner-occupant. - (c).
+Sales: The property is sold - (b).
+Change of Status: The Owner's status changes from that of owner-occupant. - (c).
 Transfer of the property, excluding the death of the sole owner or all owners in entirety. - 5.
 The Code Enforcement Referral Repair deferred loan will be at 3% interest rate for the life of the owner and shall be obligated by a promissory note and deed of trust. - 6.
 In the event the owner's status changes from that of owner occupant or the property is transferred or sold, or at the owner's death, the outstanding balance of the Code Enforcement Referral Repair loan shall be immediately due and paid in full.
-Loans may notonly be assumed by heirs or devisees, except that in the event of the death of the applicant sole owner or all owners in entirety.
-Heirs or devisees may assume the existing or modified terms of a loan.
-This assumption may occur when an heir or devisee occupies the residence as his/her principal residence and pay any loan assumption fees, and is subject to the same recapture provisions for owner occupancy, transfer, or sale as described above.
+Loans may only be assumed by heirs or devisees, in the event of the death of the applicant sole owner or all owners in entirety.
+Heirs or devisees may assume the existing or modified terms of a loan and pay any loan assumption fees.
 Under extenuating circumstances of personal hardship, the Loan Committee may extend the recapture period for particular cases or recommend an amendment to the loan terms.